communitiesuk/fsd2-formulation-ui/docs/prototype-backlog.md

 - [x] Designer: Answering "Yes" to Q1 yields Q2

-- [ ] Designer: Answering "Yes" to Q1 yields the "your choices" section
+- [x] Designer: Answering "Yes" to Q1 yields the "your choices" section and Q1 choice

 - [ ] Designer: Clicking "guidance" on Q2 yields some other guidance

-- [ ] Designer: Answering Q2 updates the Your Choices section
+- [ ] Designer: Answering Q2 adds the Q2 result to the Your Choices section

 - [ ] Designer: Having answered Q2, the "Publish" button appears